kuninethan95/dsc-phase-2-project/RM2.md

 - Floors are statistically insignificant
 - Tried OHE and they came back as majority insignificant
 - Dropped floors because no linear relationship
-- Some zipcodes were statistically insignificant but not enough to drop the variables
+- Some zip codes were statistically insignificant but not enough to drop the variables
 - QQ plot trails off 2 quantile
 - Homoscedasticity breaks down around $1,000,000